Be Smart Drink Responsibly – The Consequences Are Deadly

 The consequences of alcohol misuse are profound.
 Most people enjoy alcohol safely.
 For some people, alcohol is OK in moderation.
 The right approach is always to drink responsibly.

 The time to pause and ponder about your plans to consume alcohol is before you start.
-For some, drinking can get out of control once everybody is drinking and having a good time.
+Drinking can get out of control once everybody is drinking and having a good time.
 For some, it can be difficult to stop or control the amount they drink after they have had a few brews.

 They are being intelligent means being aware of what is going on in the present.